AlexRogalskiy/bash-cd/README.md

 On each target machine clone bash-cd it into `/opt/bash-cd` and inside run the following sripts:

-    sudo ./env/setup.sh
+    sudo ./apply.sh setup
     sudo ./apply.sh install
-    #You may need to REBOOT at this point, depnding what you did in setup.sh
+    #You may need to REBOOT at this point, depnding on what the setup has done

 On the bash-cd github repository, under settings, add a webhook for each target machine, using defaults for push-events-only and the following URL: